 If your skin is normally pretty oily, make sure to wash all the residue off when you're finished so you don't wake up with a greasy face.

 If you don't have any actual makeup removing wipes, baby wipes will work just as well.
 They're especially useful for those with sensitive skin.

-Most glues can be removed from skin using oil.
-If you used a pretty small amount, often it can just be peeled off.
-If not, use a cotton pad to apply some baby oil or alcohol.
+Most glues can be removed from the skin using oil.
+If you used a pretty small amount of glue, it can often just be peeled off without interventions.
+If not, use a cotton pad to apply some baby oil or isopropyl alcohol.
 You may need to hold it on the skin to "soak" the glue for a minute or two before it breaks down enough to wipe off.